hernantz/blog/content/mock-yourself-not-your-tests.md

         self.assertEqual(payment.date.strftime('%Y-%m-%d'), '2012-01-02')
 ```

-You can see how we avoided mocking `datetime()` and `timedelta()` and we can
+You can see how we avoided mocking `datetime.now()` and we how we can even use
-even use `strftime()` in our tests.
-We made time behave deterministically
+`strftime()` in our tests.
+We made time behave deterministically using a nice
-using a nice declarative API, that doesn't get in our way.
-We can even make
+declarative API, that doesn't get in our way.
+We can even make the payment date
-the payment date to be calculated using other libraries.
+to be calculated using other libraries.

 ```python
 import arrow